 A lump can appear anywhere in the soft area under the chin and jawline.
 The lump may be large, small, firm, or soft, depending on the cause.
 The surrounding skin may feel tight and tender, or even painful.

-Swollen lymph nodes
+- swollen lymph nodes

-- a cold or flu
+- cold or flu

 - ear infections